Faye Dunaway: 1982–1999: Film, television, and theatre work

-That same year, Dunaway was cast in the short-lived CBS sitcom, It Had to Be You.
-Around that time, she was contacted by NBC who wanted her to take on the role of a female sleuth, more in the vein of Columbo than Murder, She Wrote.
+That same year, Dunaway was cast in the short-lived CBS sitcom It Had to Be You.
+Both the show and Dunaway's performance were widely panned, and the series was cancelled after only four episodes.
+Around that time, she was contacted by NBC, who wanted her to take on the role of a female sleuth, more in the vein of Columbo than Murder, She Wrote.
 As the prospective series was being developed, Dunaway contacted Columbo star Peter Falk, wanting his advice on how to approach playing the sleuth character.
 While discussing the role, Falk told Dunaway about a Columbo script that he had written himself.
 It's All in the Game featured a seductive woman who plays a game of cat-and-mouse with Lt.
 Columbo in the midst of a murder.
 Falk had written the script some years prior, saying that he could not find the right actress to take on the role.
-He offered it to her and Dunaway accepted immediately.
+He offered it to her, and Dunaway accepted immediately.
 The 1993 TV movie proved a success and was nominated for several Golden Globe and Emmy Awards.
 Dunaway was recognized with the Primetime Emmy Award for Outstanding Guest Actress in a Drama Series, saying it was at that moment when she felt like she was truly home.
 "I was overwhelmed by the generosity of spirit my colleagues extended me that night.
 It was like being wrapped up in a warm embrace.
 Though this is more often than not a town of grand illusions and transitory friendships, the moment seemed heartfelt, and touched me deeply."